 And if you remember 3-2-1 Contact, you surely remember “The Bloodhound Gang,” a series of short mysteries that may have been the most popular segment of the PBS science show.
 Children’s author Sid Fleischman wrote the scripts.
 It was live-action Scooby-Doo, without a dog.

 Refresh your memory with any number of the episodes on YouTube.
-Then come back to learn the backstory of this beloved series with the following oral history—the first-ever interviews about the show with three of the gang:
+Then come back to learn the backstory of this beloved series with the following oral history—the first-ever interviews about the show with

 - Nan Lynn Nelson (“Vikki”)